 Budgeting & Financial Management Courses in Tanzania

 2KO Tanzania's courses in Budgeting & Financial Management will assist you with understanding the process of drawing up and managing financial budgets as well as teach you varied strategies to manage finances.
-2KO International delivers consulting services, in the IT and Business space, as well as being a training provider for IT certification and user level courses.
-Training can be any blend of bespoke, classroom and online learning, to ensure students have access to the best Budgeting & Financial Management training anywhere in Tanzania, and even the world.
+2KO Africa is a professional training company, delivering cutting edge programs in the IT space and in selected business applications.
+Our training is offered online, live online and also by instructor led classes.
+2KO Africa's business courses are available world-wide, many of them leading to European Certification, to ensure students have access to the best Budgeting & Financial Management training anywhere in Tanzania, and even the world.

 Financial Management (Public Sector) (2 weeks)